 Shopify the most popular online-store building tools currently available .It is a web application that allows you to create your own online store.
 It’s filled with tools for launching a site within minutes, and you don’t have to worry about self hosting or buying a domain name from a third party.

 It provides you with several templates that can be customized to meet individual users’ branding requirements, and the system allows physical or digital goods to be sold.

 It’s sort of like hiring a general contractor to build your house, over being the contractor and hiring sub-contractors yourself.
 You’re still in control, but you let the general contractor use their expertise to make the project happen.

-Shopify Review 2019 June-The Best Ecommerce Platform ?
+Shopify Review 2019 September-The Best Ecommerce Platform ?
 Really ?

 Shopify is a hosted ecommerce platform that allows anyone to setup an online store with hosting and support included.
 As a fully hosted, web-based platform, Shopify specializes in simplicity and ease of use.
 And despite its lack of some advanced features, This platform provides the basics that can support most merchants.

 It comes with all of the basic features you need to set up shop, right out of the box.
 Advanced functionality often requires add-on applications

 Shopify represents one of the cheaper ways into selling online, with its starter plan, “Shopify Lite” costing $9 per month and allowing you to sell an unlimited number of goods.
 However, it’s important to note that this plan does not actually allow you to construct a fully-functional, standalone online store.